-During the years ended December 31, 2022, 2021 and 2020, net costs due to AstraZeneca for global development were \$74 million, \$49 million and \$52 million, respectively, and were recorded in R&D Expense in the Consolidated Statements of Income.
-During the years ended December 31, 2022, 2021 and 2020, net costs due to AstraZeneca for global commercialization were \$60 million, \$39 million and \$16 million, respectively, and were recorded in SG&A Expense in the Consolidated Statements of Income.
-During the year ended December 31, 2022, global profit and loss share expenses were \$119 million and were recorded primarily in Cost of sales in the Consolidated Statements of Income.
+During the years ended December 31, 2023, 2022 and 2021, net costs due to AstraZeneca for global development were \$77 million, \$74 million and \$49 million, respectively, and were recorded in R&D expense in the Consolidated Statements of Income.
+During the years ended December 31, 2023, 2022 and 2021, net costs due to AstraZeneca for global commercialization were \$73 million, \$60 million and \$39 million, respectively, and were recorded in SG&A expense in the Consolidated Statements of Income.
+During the years ended December 31, 2023 and 2022, global profit and loss share expenses were \$310 million and \$119 million, respectively, and were recorded primarily in Cost of sales in the Consolidated Statements of Income.
 TEZSPIRE launched in the United States in January 2022.